 Leader In Health And Safety Law

-Michael has over 20 years experience in defending directors, senior individuals and companies facing investigation or prosecution for health and safety offences or manslaughter arising from work related incidents.
+Michael has over 20 years' experience of defending directors, senior individuals and companies facing investigation or prosecution for health and safety offences or manslaughter arising from work related incidents.

 This includes representing clients at inquests, in appeals against prohibition and improvement notices and challenging notifications under Health and Safety Executive’s Fee for Intervention scheme.
 He has also acted in investigations by the Environmental Agency and Fire and Rescue Authorities.

-In Chambers and Partners (2017) Michael is ranked as a star individual for Health and Safety.
-The directory states that Michael:
+In Chambers and Partners 2024 Michael is ranked in Band 1 for Health and Safety.
+The directory says that Michael:

 OCS Group UK Limited v HSE Admin Court 2017

-Represented OCS in its successful judicial review of the dispute process of HSE’s Fee for Intervention Scheme (FFI) which led to HSE agreeing to introducing to introduce a revised process.
+Represented OCS in its successful judicial review of the dispute process of HSE’s Fee for Intervention Scheme (FFI) which led to HSE agreeing to introduce a revised dispute process.
 HSE also agreed to withdraw a notification of contravention relating to hand arm vibration syndrome (HAVS) and the related invoices.
-This case was the cover story of the May 2017 edition of the magazine Health + Safety at Work - see
+This case was the cover story of the May 2017 edition of the magazine Health + Safety at Work Magazine

 HSE v London Container Terminal (Tilbury) Limited and Delphini Limited Basildon Crown Court 2016